 Based on these and other research findings it’s not surprising burnout impacts the workplace by reducing efficiency or productivity, lowering employee engagement, and increasing absenteeism.

-The hallmark uncertainty you experienced during the pandemic will continue as you transition to the next phase.
+The hallmark uncertainty you experienced since 2020 will likely continue.
 You may wonder:

 - Will my workload increase?